 Reducing your Summer Water Bill

 Owning a home or renting an apartment can come with a lot of expenses that go beyond rent payments.
-If you own your own home, you will be responsible for water bills.
+If you own your own home, you will be responsible for the water bill.
 If you are renting, some landlords include hot water in the monthly rent charge, but many do not and it falls on the tenants to pay.
 Fortunately, there are steps you can take to lower your monthly water bill.
 Read below for our tips!

 When people think of a water leak, they often imagine a large amount of water that is immediately noticeable.
 However, this is not always the case.
 Sometimes a small sink leak can lead to a surge in your water bill.
 If you notice an increased cost and can’t attribute it to anything, it is a good idea to check all options for a potential leak.
-Small leaks have simple fixes—often, something just needs a bit of tightening.
+Small leaks have simple fixes.
+Often, something just needs a bit of tightening.

 Keep an Eye on your Shower Time